jhpyle/docassemble/demo.md

       FooterLeft: "${ pleading.title }"
     filename: ${ space_to_underscore(pleading.title) }
 help: |
-  This is the end of the interview, ${ user }.
+  This is the end of the interview, ${ client }.
 You can exit or restart.

   I hope you enjoyed this interview.
 progress: 100
+---
+question: |
+  What is the specific airspeed velocity?
+fields:
+  - Velocity: airspeed_velocity
 ...
 {% endhighlight %}